MediaMath/screenshooter/README.md

   - Default: None
   - **Note** if `equals` has been called before this method then it will default to the modified location provided there

-This method will only display the diff of the image that changed from the original thus it is crucial to make sure the original and modified images are correct or the correct result won't be returned and at best inverted.
+This method will only display the diff of the image that changed from the original thus it is crucial to make sure the original and modified images are exactly that or the correct result won't be returned and at best inverted.

 If default parameters are fine but locations need to be adjusted implement the following call:
 ```python